jbmadsen/udacity-data-streaming-nano-degree/project-2-evaluate_human_balance/README.md

 - [x] Click Create New Customer, create a test customer and submit
     - NOTE: Could not get this step working in Firefox.
 In Edge it works, though.

-- [ ] Click start, then add steps until you reach 30 and the timer has stopped
+- [x] Click start, then add steps until you reach 30 and the timer has stopped
+    - NOTE: Could not get this step working in Firefox.
+In Edge it works, though.

-- [ ] Repeat this three times, and you will receive a risk score
+- [x] Repeat this three times, and you will receive a risk score

 # Analyzing the Data